seananderson/metafolio/inst/ms/ms.md

 Similarly, expected growth rate and variance of a metapopulation is a function of the variance, covariance, and size of the individual populations [@moore2010;
 @carlson2011; @anderson2013].
 An ecological portfolio approach to managing risk for a metapopulation might therefore consider how conservation actions affect the weight of each population in a metapopulation portfolio.
+This investment
-This investment weight could represent the conservation budget or the habitat conserved for each population.
+weight could represent the conservation budget or the habitat conserved for each population.
 The population growth rate is then analogous to the rate of return and the variability of that growth rate a metric of risk.
+Environmental
+conditions could represent the financial market conditions.
+Given this
-Environmental conditions could represent the financial market conditions.
-Given this interpretation, ecological managers could consider how various conservation strategies affect the expected risk and return of their ecological portfolio.
+interpretation, ecological managers could consider how various conservation strategies affect the expected risk and return of their ecological portfolio.
+\R{B2:4}These risk and return elements are central to ecological management and conservation --- management aims to ensure stability over environmental variability (risk), and increase population abundance (return).
+Different scenarios may suggest different desired tradeoffs between the two.
+For example, a manager with a healthy population might prioritize short-term stability, while a manager with an endangered population might try to balance the two, or prioritize population growth great initially.

 Managing Pacific salmon under the uncertainty of climate change is an ideal scenario to consider through the lens of portfolio theory for four reasons.
 (1)